mmlcasag/ma_digitalization/README.md

+After git cloning the project into a local folder, please follow these steps:

+1. Install Python locally.
+   Use the most recent version available <a href="https://www.python.org/downloads/">here</a>.
+   The project currently uses Python version 3.9.2.

+2. Navigate into the project root folder.

-# To create a virtual environment for the project
+3. Create a virtual environment for the project:

-  # Using Linux?
+  3.1.
+If you are using Linux:
-  python3 -m venv env
+    - Run command `python3 -m venv env`

-  # Using Windows?
+  3.2.
+If you are using Windows:
-  python -m venv env
+    - Run command `python -m venv env`

-# To activate the virtual environment recently created
+4. Activate the recently created virtual environment:

-  # Using Linux?
+  4.1.
+If you are using Linux:
-  Run command `source ./env/bin/activate` in the project root folder
+    - Run command `source ./env/bin/activate`

-  # Using Windows?
+  4.2.
+If you are using Windows:
-  1. Run Windows Powershell as Administrator
+    - Run Windows Powershell as Administrator
-  2. Set-ExecutionPolicy Bypass
+    - Run command `Set-ExecutionPolicy Bypass`
-  3. Choose option "Y"
+    - Choose the option "Y"
-  4. Close Windows Powershell
+    - Close Windows Powershell
-  5. Run command `.env\Source\activate` in the project root folder
+    - Run command `.env\Source\activate`

-# To install the project dependencies
+5. Install the project dependencies
-pip install numpy
+  - pip install numpy
-pip install pandas
+  - pip install pandas
-pip install openpyxl
+  - pip install openpyxl
-pip install pyinstaller
+  - pip install pyinstaller

-# To run the project
+6. Build the project

-  # Using Linux?
-  python3 vale_mro.py

-  # Using Windows?
-  python vale_mro.py
+  - Run command `pyinstaller vale_mro.py --onefile`

-# To build the project
+7. Run the project

-pyinstaller vale_mro.py --onefile
+  7.1.
+If you are using Linux:
+  - Run command `python3 vale_mro.py`
+  7.2.
+If you are using Windows:
+  - Run command `python vale_mro.py`